 What do I need to bring?

-You don’t need to bring loads with you, but there are a few important things that you should remember.
+You don’t need to bring lots with you and you should be aware that most student bedrooms have limited space and storage but there are a few important things that you should remember to bring.
 Visit our preparing to move here page for a list of handy items.

 Will my contents be covered by any insurance?

 BU and its accommodation partners work in partnership with Endsleigh, the No. 1 student insurance provider, to provide cover for the contents inside your room.
 The cost of this is included in the price you pay and you don’t need to do anything to activate this cover, but it is important you fully understand the protection provided and check it is sufficient for your needs.
 To find out more, visit Check Your Cover.

 Do you get a kettle, microwave, toilet brush etc?
 View our handy table (pdf 200kb) of what items are supplied in what accommodation.